OUR PROGRAMS

 Email: sil@vyes.ca

-Daytime support for youth
+Nutrion support for youth

-Access to a phone and message system
+Access to groceries and meals

-Access to computers
+Access to skill building workshops

 ACCESSING THE SERVICES